Experimenting with artificial intelligence and machine learning at the Library of Congress.

-- Summarizing Bill text - experiment to train a ML model with legislative bill data to generate bill summaries using Natural Language Processing (NLP), with an emphasis on measuring the quality of outcomes and analyzing the use of ML in the larger bill summary workflow with analysts to maintain the highest standard of quality and accuracy.
+- Parsing legislative data - experiment to to test ML models in creating geographic place and subject terms for legislative data with an emphasis on measuring the quality of outcomes and analyzing the use of ML in the larger legislative data workflow that supports analysist in delivering efficient and accurate services.

 Experiments to Date

 - Speech to Text Viewer: proof of concept tool testing off-the-shelf transcription tools

 - Exploring ML with the Project Aida team: six explorations of how machine learning could be applied to the Library's digital collections